andrscyv/diff-example/README.md

-This is the first version of the REDME.md file
+This is the second version of the REDME.md file